 Just like so many things in life, having a positive attitude can help you overcome Imposter Syndrome.
 Don’t wallow in self-doubt.
 If you don’t know the answers you are seeking, get to work finding them.
 You’re a smart and resilient person.
 You can do this.
 Tell that little Eeyore in your brain to settle down.

 The second part of Imposter Syndrome that I want to explore is more personal.
-As a neuro-diverse person, I find that Imposter Syndrome is so ubiquitous it becomes difficult to understand there is an alternative.
+As an Autistic (I use Identity first language, as most Autistic do), I find that Imposter Syndrome is so ubiquitous it becomes difficult to understand there is an alternative.
 Autistic masking is not only encouraged, but expected, and it causes anxiety at a level that most people would have trouble understanding.
 I’m not talking about the kind of anxiety you feel the night before a major assignment is due or even the kind you might experience when you have to get up in front of people to speak.
 What I’m talking about is the kind that makes you lose the ability to speak for long periods or the kind that makes you have a panic attack so severe that you have to go to the hospital.
 It’s the kind that makes you start shaking at the memory of something you said twenty years ago.

 It’s the kind of anxiety that makes you question whether you might not be a human being after all.

 Choose some aspect of your identity.
 Now imagine that the majority of what you saw in various mediums misrepresented that aspect of your identity.
 That would naturally cause a great deal of anxiety.
 When the average allistic individual experiences an overwhelming feeling they are a fraud, that comes from their impression of themselves not quite matching with how other people see them.
-When the average neurodiverse person experiences Imposter Syndrome, it usually includes questioning whether they are a fraud as a human being.
-If you are confused about where this might come from, ask yourself if you’ve ever witnessed people talking about a disabled person right in front of them as if they were a piece of furniture.
-Ask yourself if you’ve ever read an article that talked about autistic people having eyes made of black glass or theatre companies that turned the autistic characters into puppets.
+When the average Autistic experiences Imposter Syndrome, it usually includes questioning whether they are a fraud as a human being.
+If you are confused about where this might come from, ask yourself if you’ve ever witnessed someone talking about an Autistic person right in front of them, as if they were a piece of furniture.
+Ask yourself if you’ve ever read an article that talked about Autistic’s having eyes made of black glass or theatre companies that turned the Autistic characters into puppets.
 Ask yourself if you’ve ever read an article that implies we are blank canvases or empty vessels.
 The list goes on and on.

-When you consider all of this, it isn’t hard to understand why an autistic person would question their basic humanity as part of their experience of Imposter Syndrome.
+When you consider all of this, it isn’t hard to understand why an Autistic would question their basic humanity as part of their experience of Imposter Syndrome.

 I guess this is the part where I need to make some useful suggestions about how to deal with it.
-I am going to divide this advice into two sections: One aimed at allistic people and the other at neuro-diverse people.
+I am going to divide this advice into two sections: One aimed at allistic people and the other at Autistics.

 Advice for Allistic People

-- Stop buying magazines with shitty takes on autism, written by non-autistic people.
-Stop watching television shows or movies where allistic actors play neuro-diverse characters.
+- Stop buying magazines with shitty takes on autism, written by non-Autistic people.
+Stop watching television shows or movies where allistic actors play Autistic characters.

-- Stop speaking about autistic people as if they aren’t even there.
+- Stop speaking about Autistic’s as if they aren’t even there.